Leading you along the right path.

 Autonomic Dysreflexia & Boosting in Adaptive Sports Athletes

-As adaptive sports become more mainstream and athletes push to be involved in all levels of competition it is important for sports care providers to understand specifics regarding these athletes Autonomic Dysreflexia and Boosting are areas that can create significant problems with athletes in adaptive sports.
+As adaptive sports become more mainstream and para athletes push to be involved in all levels of competition, it is imperative for sports care providers to understand specifics of caring for these individuals.
+For example, autonomic dysreflexia and boosting are areas that can create significant problems with athletes in adaptive sports.

 LEARN MORE